GDSC-NIT-Calicut/elevate-backend/API_Modelling.md

-POST /experience : takes tags list object as body of request, send search results of experiences with those tags,
+POST /experience : takes tags list object as body of request, send search results of verified and visible experiences with those tags,

 POST/experience/create: Takes in required fields and creates an experience

 GET/experience/id: Fetches the details of that experience

-GET/experience/unverified: Fetches the unverified experiences (accessible by spoc or admin)
+GET/experience/unverified: Fetches the unverified experiences (accessible by spoc or admin), to verify &| add tags send a put/patch request to /experience/id contianing the respective schema

 PATCH/experience/id: Update experience details